-During the SUNSTAR Conversations PRO series, we tackle oral health challenges that are typically associated with several life stages.
+During this webinar series, we tackle oral health challenges that are typically associated with several life stages.
 Each month, we team up with a set of experts from the field, discussing relevant scientific developments and identifying tips and tricks that can be implemented in the daily practice of healthcare professionals.
-Following conversations on pregnancy and oral health, caries prevention in children, orthodontic treatment in teenagers and dentin hypersensitivity in young adults, we reached the middle age life stage for our July webinar.
+Following conversations on pregnancy and oral health, caries prevention in children, orthodontic treatment in teenagers and dentin hypersensitivity in young adults, we reached the middle-age life stage for our July webinar.
 A life stage in which certain habits can be rigid, having been established over the course of several decades.
 How do you modify such established behavior in a positive manner, in order to improve oral and general health?
 Prof. Dr. Timothy Newton and Dr. Mario Rui Araújo, PhD, two experts in the field of oral health psychology, shed their light on this matter.

 Behavioral change experiences: survey results